bluesNbrews/computerSystems/README.md

 ### calcNetIDHostID.c

-Show the class, netword ID, and host ID of a given IPv4 address.
+Show the class, network ID, and host ID of a given IPv4 address.

 * Class A    1    to  126
 * Class B    128  to  191